UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/creating_call.md

 ## How do I edit an active call?

 Once a call has been created it becomes `ACTIVE` meaning that it is open for users to submit their proposals.
 Therefore, if changes are made to active calls proposals submitted after the update may be different.
-This may cause disavdantage to users, therefore User Officers must take care to ensure that
+This may cause disadvantage to users, therefore User Officers must take care to ensure that

-All active calls can be seen by filtering by 'Active' Status within the the Calls page.
+All active calls can be seen by filtering by 'Active' Status within the Calls page.
 Active calls can be edited by clicking on the `EDIT` :material-pencil: action.
 This opens the update call pop-up.
 Once you have made the desired changes, click on `UPDATE` to update the call.

 Lastly, once you have filled out all of the call information, checked that it is correct and reviewed the call checklist you may now create the call by clicking the `CREATE` button on the **Notification and Cycle** page.